 “Participating in the work of Bright Stars of Bethlehem has a board member is a continuation of my commitment to the growth and development of that region and the many ministries happening there,” says Jim.

 Jim’s career prior to retirement involved owning and operating a group of radio stations serving all of the suburban communities of Chicagoland.
 Jim and Susan have been married for 48 years.
 They have three children and four grandchildren.

 Andrew Watts, Vice-Chair

 Andrew Watts is a Managing Director at Oaktree Capital Management, a global investment firm headquartered in Los Angeles, where he lives with his wife and children.
 As an investment manager, his interest in geopolitics and their implications for the investment world led him more than 20 years ago to an understanding of and concern for the issues surrounding Palestine and her people.
 In 2014, he traveled as a mentor with a group of college students to Israel and the West Bank, where they visited extensively with Rev. Dr. Mitri Raheb.
-He joins the board in 2016 and looks forward to contributing his time and energy to supporting of the hopeful work and message of Mitri Raheb, his colleagues, students and their community, and also hopes to help broaden awareness of them all in this country.
+Inspired by that visit, he joined the board in 2016 with a mission of contributing his time and energy to supporting the hopeful work and message of Mitri Raheb, his colleagues, students and their community, and broadening awareness of them all in this country.